 How to Build a Nonprofit Culture of Fundraising and Philanthropy.
 Nonprofit MBA Podcast 2.13

 Summary: In today’s podcast, Stephen Halasnik and Laurie Herrick discuss key factors that impact building a nonprofit culture of philanthropy.
 Major points discussed include taking a deeper look within your organization, reevaluating your staff and values, and being able to take the next steps to improve your organization.
-Changing an organization or company’s culture is not going to happen overnight, and really takes effort from all different angles of staff members, executives, and being able to come together in an effective collaboration of shared efforts.
+Changing an organization or company’s culture is not going to happen overnight, and really takes effort from all different angles of staff members, executives, and being able to come together in effective collaboration of shared efforts.
 Once you are able to target your strengths and areas that need improvement, your organization will be able to move forward and be the most effective and have better fundraising efforts.

 Building a Strong Culture of Philanthropy